FerretDB/FerretDB/website/docs/security.md

 docker compose up -d
 ```

-An anonymous user is authenticated with `user1` from `FERRETDB_POSTGRESQL_URL`.
+An anonymous client is authenticated with `user1` from `FERRETDB_POSTGRESQL_URL`.
 Use following command to run `mongosh` inside the temporary MongoDB container,
-attaching to the same Docker network.
+attached to the same Docker network.

 ```sh
 docker run --rm -it --network=ferretdb --entrypoint=mongosh mongo `mongodb://ferretdb/ferretdb`